DaveMielke/NBP/b2g/ui/doc/introduction.rst

 * If a component of the |user interface| crashes, an email containing the Java backtrace of that crash is sent to the |product name| developers for analysis.
-This email doesn't contain any sensitive information.
+The email doesn't contain any sensitive information.